Skip to Content

-To manage the Aura hOS Ecosystem and the Humanos Foundation, I deployed a localized Multi-Agent LLM Swarm.
+To manage the Aura hOS Ecosystem and the Humanos Foundation, I deployed a localized LLM multi-agent swarm.
 My team consists of four highly specialized AI architectures living across four completely isolated repositories:

-- The Core Web App (aura-health-os)
+• The Core Web App (aura-health-os)

-- The Non-Profit Hub (humanos.foundation)
+• The Non-Profit Hub (humanos.foundation)

-- The Support Portal (aura-hub)
+• The Support Portal (aura-center)

-- The Strategic Brain (aura_hos_docs)
+• The Strategic Brain (aura_hos_docs)

 The Engineering Wall

-The Missing Mail Problem
+The Lost Mail Problem

 My initial logic was simple: